National Park Trail Guide

 ⚖️ Pros & Cons Analysis

-• ❌ The Bad: Significant battery drain is expected due to continuous GPS tracking, requiring users to carry external power banks.
+• ❌ The Bad: Significant battery consumption due to continuous GPS tracking, requiring users to carry external power banks.

 🛠️ Room for Improvement